cloudfoundry/noisy-neighbor-nozzle/README.md

 [![CI Badge][ci-badge]][ci-pipeline]
 =====================

-This is a Loggregator Firehose nozzle and CLI Tool to help Operators identify applications producing a large amount of logs - i.e. "noise".
+The Noisy Neighbor Nozzle is a Loggregator Firehose nozzle and CLI Tool to help Operators identify applications producing a large amount of logs - i.e. "noise".

 ## Getting Started & Authentication
 In order to properly deploy the nozzle components you'll need to create